bevyengine/rfcs/rfcs/57-deferred-mutation-queries.md

     }
 }
 ```

-As you can see it's a lot of additional work that's mostly boilerplate,
-but it outlines the necessary components.
+It's a lot of work that's mostly boilerplate, but it outlines the necessary components.

 The smart copy-on-write-like pointer has to store the `Entity` as well as a mutable reference to the `Commands`.
 The component itself has to implement `Clone`.

 With this approach the order of mutation will be determined by the order of command applications in the sync points.

+### Dedicated implementation

+If naive implementation brings enough performance improvement through benchmarking, a dedicated solution can be made with guaranteed performance benefits.

+The biggest optimizations can be achieved through:
+- Batching mutations of the same component type in advance.
+  Instead of collecting all mutations right before applying them
+  collect them during the registration of mutation
+  or somewhere on the way.
+- Sorting mutations of the same component type.
+  Will dramatically reduce cache misses.
+  Most likely insert sort during batching.
+- Applying mutations per component type in parallel.
+  Unlike `Commands` which locks the entire world.

+The application of mutations can be done separately from command resolution
+furthermore each component can be applied at different moments.

+Registration of those systems will need to be explicit like `apply_mutation_system<T: Component + Clone>`,
+but convinience `App` methods can be provided to implement them at some default moment.

+The query will require a special type, like `DelayMutQuery`, to contain the local buffer (naive implementation's `Commands`).

+(I need to read through the command architecture to be sure, but...)
+This may require modifications in the scheduler, new type of benchmark will be required to ensure the overhead is minimal as compared to the existing implementation.

 ## Drawbacks

 The use-cases are little to the point it may not be worth implementing.

-Speed benefits are also to be tested and can, potentially, spectacularly kill this idea.
+Although it won't stop me from trying! :')

+Performance benefits are hard to guess and require benchmarking, even in user code.

 ## Rationale and alternatives

-Staying with `&mut` is always an option.
+Just using `&mut`.

-Resolving mutable access at runtime within systems is a massive **no**.
+~~Resolving mutable access at runtime.~~ (only villains do that)

 ## Prior art

-The topic as far as I'm aware is unexplored to the point it's hard to predict the benefits.
+The topic as far as I'm aware is unexplored.
-It may be, that the parallelizm of those few use cases simply does not outweight the algorithm behind it.

-I've not aware of anyone using the naive implementation.
-My assumed reason for that is that it's non-intuitive, since it uses `insert` for upsert.
+I have not seen anyone use the naive implementation.
+I assume it's non-intuitive, since it uses `insert` for upsert.

 ## Unresolved questions

-- Because `Commands` are parameter-level and component wrappers aren't, the query signature may require changes like `Query` -> `DelayMutQuery`.

 - Order of mutations

 ## Future possibilities

-- Separation from `Commands` would allow for
-    - Different sync points from entity spawning and despawning
-    - Resolving ordering early as opposed to during application
-    - Batching mutations AA

-- Lensing would allow to targeting more components.
+- Lensing would allow for targeting more components at questionably smaller memory cost.
   Instead of copying everything, only the modified fields can be memorized.
   This means that non-`Copy` components are also usable.
   This also means that large components (memory-wise) can be updated with less memory usage.